IABTechLab/fideslang/mkdocs/docs/resources/dataset.md

 **data_categories**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[_string_]<br/>

-Arrays of Data Category and Data Qualifier resources, identified by `fides_key`, that apply to all collections in the Dataset.
+Arrays of Data Category resources, identified by `fides_key`, that apply to all collections in the Dataset.

 **collections**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[_object_]<br/>